 Masca

 We drove through winding mountain roads to the striking Teno Mountains, where we saw the old pirate village of Masca.
-Today, it has less than 100 full-time residents, but it is classified as a historical site.
+Today, it has less than 100 full-time residents but is classified as a historical site.

 Garachico

 Garachico was once the main port in Tenerife.
-The Trevejo volcano in 1706, however, nearly destroyed the city and the harbor.
+However, the Trevejo volcano in 1706 nearly destroyed the city and the harbor.
 Garachico’s economy and growth came to a complete stop.

 The narrow streets and charming colonial-style homes with Juliet balconies make this small town a great sightseeing location.
 The small balconies are made from solid and intricately carved Canarian pine and are very pretty, and some have lasted over 400 years.